April in Paris (film)

-April in Paris is a 1952 American musical romantic comedy film starring Doris Day and Ray Bolger, and directed by David Butler.
+April in Paris is a 1952 American musical romantic comedy film directed by David Butler and starring Doris Day and Ray Bolger.

 Plot

-Winthrop Putnam is the officious Assistant Secretary to the Assistant to the Undersecretary of State, a D.C. diplomat arranging an international arts exposition in Paris.
-In a case of mistaken identity, the State Department invitation intended for the esteemed Ethel Barrymore is delivered to Ethel "Dynamite" Jackson, an All-American chorus girl on Broadway.
-Putnam flies to New York City to intervene, spoiling the impromptu celebration for Jackson.
-After higher-ranking diplomat Robert Sherman concludes inviting the unknown Miss Jackson was a stroke of genius, Putnam reverses course and convinces her to make the trip.
+Winthrop Putnam is the officious assistant secretary to the assistant to the Under Secretary of State, a D.C. diplomat arranging an international arts exposition in Paris.
+In a case of mistaken identity, the State Department invitation intended for Ethel Barrymore is delivered to Ethel "Dynamite" Jackson, a Broadway chorus girl.
+Putnam flies to New York to intervene, spoiling the impromptu celebration for Jackson.
+After higher-ranking diplomat Robert Sherman concludes that inviting Jackson was a stroke of genius, Putnam reverses course and convinces her to take the trip.

-Also aboard the transatlantic ship carrying the U.S. delegation is the Frenchman Philippe Fouquet, eager to get back to Paris, joining the crew as a waiter.
-After three nights of mounting scrutiny at sea, Miss Jackson is eager to kick up her heels with the steamship staff.
-The kitchen festivities kindle a romance between Jackson and Putnam, despite his engagement to Sherman's daughter.
-Fouquet introduces the two Americans to the ship's captain and they get married on the spot.
-Unbeknownst to either the lovebirds or Fouquet, the "captain" was in fact being impersonated by a busboy.
-Rather than admit to the deception, Fouquet and the busboy thwart the faux newlyweds from any chance of consummating their mistaken wedlock.
+Also aboard the transatlantic ship carrying the U.S. delegation is the Frenchman Philippe Fouquet, eager to return to Paris, joining the crew as a waiter.
+Jackson begins a romance with Putnam despite his engagement to Sherman's daughter.
+Fouquet introduces them to the ship's captain, who marries them.
+However, the captain was impersonated by a busboy.
+Rather than admit to the deception, Fouquet and the busboy thwart Putnam and Jackson from consummating their mistaken wedlock.

-Putnam's fiancée Marcia meets the U.S. delegation when they arrive in Paris the next morning.
+Putnam's fiancée Marcia meets the American delegation when they arrive in Paris the next morning.
 Marcia is immediately suspicious of the situation between Putnam and Jackson, and the women's mutual disregard mounts into a brawl at the International Festival of the Arts.
-With help from sly Fouquet along the way, amidst the sights and scenes of the city, true love ultimately reunites Jackson and Putnam.
+With help from the sly Fouquet along the way, amidst the sights and scenes of the city, true love ultimately reunites Jackson and Putnam.